irundaia/sbt-sassify/README.md

 - Windows (32/64 bit)
 - Linux (32/64 bit)

 This plugin has been tested against sbt-web and the Play framework versions 1.2.2 and 2.4.3+ respectively.
+Additionally, it requires Java 7.

 ## Usage